class Gio::Task

 value the task may have had.

-, then the #GTask will not check the
+If check_cancellable is false, then the #GTask will not check the

-cancellable itself, and it is up to @task's owner to do this (eg,
+cancellable itself, and it is up to task's owner to do this (eg,

 via g_task_return_error_if_cancelled()).